KitNeko/kitneko/README.md

 ## sup all my fellas!
-Im Kit, a learning developer and i # think im obsessed with HTML and Javascript and also Tailwind CSS.
-Trying to learn TypeScript
+Im Kit a developer who does random stuff when i feel like it. also know a BIT about servers
 <!--
 **KitNeko/kitneko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.